duhboto/MetamorphicGuard/README.md

 > container or VM (e.g., Docker with seccomp/AppArmor or Firejail) and drop Linux
 > capabilities.
 The built-in guardrails reduce attack surface, but pairing them with
 > kernel isolation provides a stronger security boundary.

+See `deploy/docker-compose.worker.yml` for a hardened reference stack (Redis + containerised worker with read-only root filesystem and disabled privileges).

 ### Distributed Execution (Preview)